-- 2nd floor wiring – Any older outlets in the baseboards, and sometimes lights and switches on this floor if there is a finished 3rd floor.
+- 2nd floor wiring – Any older outlets in the baseboards, and sometimes lights and switches on this floor if there is a finished 3rd floor

-- The 2nd floor (if there is a finished 3rd floor) is the hardest floor to rewire, as we have no unfinished space above or below.
+- The 2nd floor (if there is a finished 3rd floor) is the hardest floor to rewire, as we have no unfinished space above or below

-- If there is a finished 3rd floor, that is original to the house, this space often has some degree of knob and tube wiring left.
+- If there is a finished 3rd floor, that is original to the house, this space often has some degree of knob and tube wiring left

 Completely free in-home estimate.
 The KES team will come to your home and identify the active knob and tube wiring.
 These circuits at the panel will be shut off.
-A walk through the home to identify all the lights and outlets that are no longer active.
+A walk through the home will be done to identify all the lights and outlets that are no longer active.
 An estimate will be created off the findings, with an easy to understand “adjustments” section of the estimate.

-We use a “cost per point” method of estimating these jobs.
-A point is a switch, outlet, light, circuit from the panel, etc. There is no hourly charge for these knob and tube wiring replacement jobs.
+A “cost per point” method of estimating is used to estimate jobs.
+A point is a switch, outlet, light, circuit from the panel, etc. There is no hourly charge for knob and tube wiring replacement jobs.

-There is no variation in cost using the mapping method once we start the knob and tube wiring replacement.
-This method is for the owner who likes to know exactly how much the knob and tube wiring replacement will cost.
-Most homes take 2 electricians 2-5 hours to map properly.
+There is no variation in cost using the mapping method once the knob and tube wiring replacement has started.
+This method is for the owner who prefers to know the cost.
+Most replacement jobs take two electricians and about 2-5 hours to map properly.

 Fact: 80% of our customers elect the free in-home estimate